uriafranko/planet-earth/README.md

 The system works as follows:

 1. User deploys Planet Earth to their cluster
-2. User uploads internal OpenAPI schemas to their Planet Earth instance
+2. User uploads internal OpenAPI / Postman schemas to their Planet Earth instance
 3. Planet Earth parses the schemas and breaks them into endpoints
 4. These endpoints are embedded and saved into a vector search database (PostgreSQL with pgvector)
 5. Planet Earth exposes an MCP server